TinaSprout328/Operating-System-course-design/README.md

 # Operating-System-course-design
-The project is divided in four parts and work in linux.
+The project is divided in four parts and works in linux.